The page has been translated by Gen AI.

 com.xyz.foo.level = SEVERE

-When connecting the agent, not only the Secret Key but also the actual OS name and IP (IPv4) of the VM server must match the information registered in the DevOps Console.
+When integrating the agent, not only the entered Secret Key but also the VM server’s actual OS name and IP (IPv4) must match the information registered in the DevOps Console for the integration to work.

-In some cases, VM servers with multiple network devices installed may not be able to recognize the IP correctly.
-In such cases, add the IP and hostname settings to the /etc/hosts file as follows:
+For VM servers with some multi-network devices installed, the agent may fail to recognize the IP correctly.
+In such cases, add the IP and hostname settings to the /etc/hosts file as shown below.